-The reality is the laws vary by jurisdiction.
-Every case can also be completely different and involve different intricacies.
-However, in a general sense, to succeed on an appeal, a party must generally show that the family court judge erred as a matter of law or that they abused their discretion.
+Every case can be completely different and involve different intricacies.
+However, in a general sense, to succeed on an appeal a party must generally show that the family court judge erred as a matter of law or that they abused their discretion.

-These terms can be somewhat complicated for many to understand.
-But to show the judge erred as a matter of law, this generally requires a showing that the judge did not abide by the statutes, rules or existing case law.
-Sometimes, this does happen, but it is not always easy to show.
+These terms are somewhat complicated to understand.
+To show the judge erred as a matter of law generally requires showing that the judge did not abide by the statutes, rules, or existing case law.
+Sometimes this does happen, but it is not always easy to show.

 To show the judge abused their discretion is a bit more complicated.
-Within the confines of statutes, rule and existing case law, there is some grey area that family court judges can navigate based on the law.
-Take the standard in child custody cases that these matters are to be resolved based on the best interests of the child.
+Within the confines of statutes, rule, and existing case law, there is some grey area that family court judges can navigate based on the law.
+For example, the standard in child custody cases is that matters are to be resolved based on the best interests of the child.